awsdocs/aws-cdk-guide/doc_source/getting_started.md

 + [Working with the AWS CDK in Java](work-with-cdk-java.md)
 + [Working with the AWS CDK in C\#](work-with-cdk-csharp.md)

-Furthermore, since TypeScript was the first language supported by the AWS CDK, much AWS CDK example code is written in TypeScript\.
-For this reason, this Guide also includes a topic specifically to show how to adapt TypeScript AWS CDK code for use with the other supported languages\.
+TypeScript was the first language supported by the AWS CDK, and much AWS CDK example code is written in TypeScript\.
+This Guide includes a topic specifically to show how to adapt TypeScript AWS CDK code for use with the other supported languages\.
 See [Translating TypeScript AWS CDK code to other languages](multiple_languages.md)\.

 ## Prerequisites<a name="getting_started_prerequisites"></a>